havelhakimi/HTLA/README.md

 `python train.py --name='ckp_htla' --batch 10 --data='wos' --graph 1 --graph_type='graphormer'  --msl 1 --msl_pen 1 --mg_list 0.1 0.1` </br>
 </br>
 Some Important arguments: </br>
 - `--graph_type` type of graph encoder.
 Possible choices are 'graphormer', 'GCN', and 'GAT'.
-HTLA uses graphormer as the graph encoder
+HTLA uses graphormer as the graph encoder.
+The code for graph encoder is in the script graph.py .
 - `--msl` whether Margin Separation Loss required or not
 - `--msl_pen` weight for the MSL component (we set it to 1 for all datasets)
 - `--mg_list` margin distance for each level (We use 0.1 as margin distance for each level in all datasets)